Cliff-Conolly/sei-javadrip/readme.md

 ---

 ## Overview:
-The premise of the app is to give you a quick glimpse of the Tube service and the weather; tips on what to wear given the temperature.
+The premise of the app is to give you a quick glimpse of the Tube service and the weather (tips on what to wear given the temperature).
 In addition it also tells of you of the available Santander bikes that are closest to you, by using your postcode that you would have entered.

 ## Timeframe:
 2 days (June 2019)